What Is Normal Retirement Age?

 Monthly Benefits and Normal Retirement Age

 As the system stands, anyone can start drawing Social Security benefits at age 62 or later regardless of their normal retirement age.
 But monthly payments are permanently reduced for early retirees depending on how far they are from their normal retirement age when they start collecting.
-Those who start at age 62 could see a reduction in benefits by as much as 30 percent, according to the Social Security Administration.
+Those who start at age 62 could see a reduction in benefits by as much as 30%, according to the Social Security Administration.

 Those who wait until after their normal retirement age to draw benefits can qualify for permanently higher monthly payments.
 The years you wait translate into something called delayed retirement credits, which can really boost income for you as well as a surviving spouse.
 You can calculate the potential impacts whether you start collecting early or late on the Social Security website.

 Work Penalty Before Normal Retirement Age

 If you claim Social Security benefits after normal retirement age, the money is all yours.
 But if you claim before normal retirement age, you may pay a penalty based on wages you earn until normal retirement age is reached.
 For 2020, you will lose $1 in benefits for every $2 in wages you earn over $18,240 per year until the month you reach the normal retirement age.
 Recipients could lose $1 for every $3 in wages earned in excess of $48,600 in 2020.

 To make the most of your Social Security benefits, pay attention to your retirement age and that of your spouse, and create a strategy that makes the most sense for the long term.

 Other Aspects of the Normal Retirement Age

-The concept of a normal retirement age also applies to pension plans.
+The concept of normal retirement age also applies to pension plans.
 According to IRS rules and regulations, a pension plan may pay benefits to a participant age 62 or older even if the participant has not separated from employment.
 The rules regarding a plan’s youngest permissible normal retirement age have a safe harbor of age 62.

 Defined benefit plans often calculate retirement benefits based on annuities beginning at age 65.